Universal541/brianreymore/src/content/essays/the-man-who-never-swore-and-the-bastard-who-saved-your-life.md

 History repeatedly demonstrates otherwise.

-Some of the most destructive individuals ever to occupy positions of authority were remarkably articulate.
+Some of the most destructive individuals ever to occupy positions of authority were remarkably articulate & Puritanical in speech.
 They understood etiquette.
 They dressed appropriately.
 They spoke carefully.
 They knew how to reassure audiences, calm concerns, and project confidence.

-Many never uttered a profanity worth mentioning.
+Many never uttered a obscenity worth mentioning.

 The damage they caused had nothing to do with vocabulary.